 For the rest of the year, Kaparkan Falls is closed since the waterfall is dried up.

-There are packaged tours to Kaparkan Falls.
+DIY or packaged tours to Kaparkan Falls

-It’s also possible to do it DIY.
-Take note that walk-in is not advisable.
-Instead, you’ll need to reserve for a slot for a 4×4 monster jeep.
+If you do it DIY, you will have to arrange your own transportation to Abra and secure your own slot(s) for visiting Kaparkan Falls.
+Take note that walk-ins will not be entertained.
+Instead, you’ll need to reserve for a slot for a 4×4 monster jeep/truck.
 It’s best to do this months prior to your planned schedule as slots tend to fill up.

 Sample 1 day itinerary to Kaparkan Falls